D3spereaux/wazuh-opencti/README.md

 During testing and development, it may be very useful to enable debug output from the integration.
 Debug output may be enabled in [internal options](https://documentation.wazuh.com/current/user-manual/reference/internal-options.html#integrator).
+If you're using docker, add `integrator.debug = 1`to
+*local_internal_options.conf* in the *wazuh_etc* volume.
 The log is found in */var/ossec/logs/integrations.log*.
 If you're using docker docker, run `docker-compose exec wazuh.manager tail -f /var/ossec/logs/integrations.log`.
 If the log is empty, check the Wazuh manager log and ensure that the integration doesn't fail and return an exit value of 1.

 ### Event types / rule groups used to trigger OpenCTI API calls